-Equity, Diversity and Inclusion Policy
+Canada Research Chairs: Equity, Diversity and Inclusion

 The Canada Research Chairs Program (CRCP) Secretariat has implemented an Equity, Diversity and Inclusion Action Plan to respond to recommendations from the program’s 15-year evaluation.
 Many of the recommendations refer to Four Designated Groups (FDGs) of Chairs, namely women, Indigenous/Aboriginal peoples, persons with disabilities, and visible minorities.
+For more information about equity, diversity and inclusion and the Canada Research Chair’s program, please see the following:

-TRU's Equity, Diversity & Inclusion Strategic Plan
+TRU's CRC Equity, Diversity & Inclusion Action Plan

 In accord with TRU Policy ADM 04-1, Communication strategies and plans will be developed to: